-On July 27, 2021, our Board of Directors increased our previous repurchase authorization to a total of \$ 400.0 million with no expiration date.
+On July 27, 2021, our Board of Directors increased our previous repurchase authorization to a total of \$400.0 million with no expiration date.

-On July 28, 2022, our Board of Directors authorized a new share repurchase program, replacing our previous share repurchase authorization, with an aggregate value of \$200.0 million and no expiration date.
-As of March 30, 2024, there have been no share repurchases under this program.
+On July 28, 2022, our Board of Directors authorized a new share repurchase program, replacing decreased our previous share repurchase authorization with an of \$400.0 million to a total aggregate value of \$200.0 million and with no expiration date.
+As of March 30, 2024 June 29, 2024, there have been no share repurchases \$175.7 million was remaining under this the repurchase program.